 “I was working and unfortunately, it was a very freak accident.
 I got a splinter and like any other splinter, I pulled out the piece of wood, covered the area with a band-aid, and went on with my day,” says Michael.
 The infection became so severe that he thought he’d lose his whole hand.
 On February 28th, 2019, Michael had his amputation surgery.

 During his recovery, he began doing research on the different interventions available on the market.
 “A thumb is a big thing to lose.
 I was feeling down and my parents were taking care of me.”
 He was mainly looking for a device that will give his affected hand the ability to oppose again.
 When he found Naked Prosthetics (NP), he knew immediately that of all the options he had seen, our ThumbDriver was the right choice for him.
 He was impressed with the strength and functionality NP devices are able to give our end-users.

-As he continued to explore our website, he stumbled upon our YouTube page and found the interviews we conducted with our Ambassadors (Nick and Matt).
-Listening to their stories is what truly solidified his decision to get an NP device.
+As he continued to explore our website, he stumbled upon our YouTube page and found the interviews we conducted with Naked Prosthetics Ambassadors Nick and Matt.
+Listening to their stories is what truly solidified his decision to get a NP device.

 WHAT HE CAN DO NOW + ADDITIONAL BENEFITS OF HIS DEVICE

 The long process of getting approval from his insurance began and it took approximately three months before they finally approved his appeal.
 “Now that I have it, it’s the greatest thing that has happened to me since my injury.
 I use it for absolutely everything!
 I can pick up a glass.
 I can pick up a quarter, a dime.
 I can do the little things that most people take for granted.
 I can pick up a knife and cut through a piece of steak.”